nrai14/Nishad_Rai/README.md

 ## Description

-For the third week of bootcamp, I re-created my original website development portfolio utilising BootStrap.
+I re-created my original website development portfolio utilising BootStrap.
 Each section was built from components from Bootstrap with elements of custom HTML/CSS to resemble as much of the original design as possible.

 This task was key to understanding the importance of utilising BootStrap and building confidence/familiarity with it.